 It is important to note that a comprehensive insurance premium is amongst others, made of an accident portion (major part) and a theft portion.
 Even though the car does depreciate it should be kept in mind that spare parts and labour generally get more expensive with the unfortunate effect that there might not be an automatic drop in premium year after year.

-Best advice is to contact your insurer or broker and consult with them on whether your premium might be adjusted.
+The best advice is to contact your insurer or broker and consult with them on whether your premium might be adjusted.

 Continue to improve your driving ability and drive with caution.
-Even though your car insurance is in place – you would rather like to avoid vehicle and bodily damage!
+Even though your car insurance is in place – you would rather like to avoid the vehicle and bodily damage!

 Finding affordable Car Insurance in South Africa

 Many vehicle owners are searching for ways and methods to find cheaper car insurance.
 They complain that they cannot afford to pay the expensive car insurance premiums.
 Too many drive without insurance on the roads of South Africa - a risk which is simply too large to take!
-Even though the Arrive Alive website might not be the correct platform to advise them on finding the best car insurance, we would like to asisst by directing them to a few blogs which could provide the required advice.
+Even though the Arrive Alive website might not be the correct platform to advise them on finding the best car insurance, we would like to assist by directing them to a few blogs which could provide the required advice.